Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/01-aie_a_to_z/03-pl_application_creation.md

       ![missing image](images/232_vivado_prj2.jpg)

+> Note:  Creation of thr PL can be automated by running "make pl_app"

 In the next step, you will create a processing system (PS) bare-metal application, and run the system with it.

 <p align="center"><b><a href="./04-ps_application_creation_run_all.md">Go to PS Application and Run</a></b></p>